 What kind of eggplant to use

 If roasting Italian or globe eggplants, you can roast them sliced, cubes or halved.
-However, if you're planning to roast Chinese eggplants you need to only halve them since they're quite thin.
+However, if you're planning to roast Chinese eggplants you can simply halve them since they're quite thin.

-How to roast eggplant in the oven
+How to roast an eggplant in the oven

 Cubed or sliced roasted eggplant can last up to 3 days in the fridge in an airtight container.
 If you've roasted eggplant halves, you can scoop the flesh out, transfer it to an airtight container and refrigerate for up to 3 days.